 Visual C++ provides language extensions to help you program against runtime platforms.
-By using C++/CX, you can program Universal Windows Platform apps and components that compile to native code.
-Although you can create Universal Windows Platform apps by programming directly against the Windows Runtime COM interfaces, by using C++/CX, you can work with constructors, exceptions, and other modern C++ programming idioms.
+By using Visual C++ component extensions (C++/CX), you can program Windows 8.x Store apps and components that compile to native code.
+Although you can create Windows 8.x Store apps by programming directly against the Windows Runtime COM interfaces, by using C++/CX, you can work with constructors, exceptions, and other modern C++ programming idioms.
 To enable C++ programming in a managed execution environment on the .NET platform, you can use C++/CLI.

 Two runtimes, one set of extensions

-For more information about how to create Universal Windows Platform apps in C++, see Roadmap for Windows Runtime apps using C++.
+For more information about how to create Windows 8.x Store apps in C++, see Roadmap for Windows Runtime apps using C++.

 C++/CLI extends the ISO/ANSI C++ standard, and is defined under the Ecma C++/CLI Standard.
 For more information, see .NET Programming with C++/CLI (Visual C++).

 The language extensions include aggregate keywords, which are keywords that consist of two tokens separated by white space.
 The tokens might have one meaning when they are used separately, and another meaning when they are used together.
 For example, the word "ref" is an ordinary identifier, and the word "class" is a keyword that declares a native class.
 But when these words are combined to form